 Al Ain is the home city of the former President, H.H.
-Sheikh Zayed Bin Sultan Al Nahyan, God Bless His Soul, is an oasis in the high desert of the Emirate.
+Sheikh Zayed Bin Sultan Al Nahyan, God Bless His Soul, and is an oasis in the high desert of the Emirate.
 It is often referred to as the Garden City of the Emirates.
 Al Ain is renowned both for its architecture and its tree-lined boulevards in the shadow of the surrounding mountains.

-Located in the city of Al Ain, also known as the OASIS of the UAE.
-Abu Dhabi University's Al Ain Campus eniovs all the modern facilities to cater for the higher educational needs of the community.
-Since its opening in 2003, the campus has grown substantially - both in faculty and students.
-Today, the campus is home to more than 60 faculty and staff and over 1,000 registered students, representing more than 20 nationalities.
-The campus is housed in a modern building that contains libraries, a Learning Support Center, modern classrooms, six computer labs, fully equipped audio/visual rooms, specially designed graduate programs classrooms. students' lounges, recreational facilities, a cafeteria, and an outdoor courtyard.
-Our students have all the key facilities to their disposal that will provide them with all the educational necessities that make for an effective teaching and an eniovable learning environment.
+Abu Dhabi University's Al Ain campus enjoys all the modern facilities to cater to the higher educational needs of the community.
+Since its opening in 2003, the campus has grown substantially, both in faculty and students.
+Today, the campus is home to more than 60 faculty and staff and around 1,500 registered students, representing more than 20 nationalities.
+The campus is housed in a modern building that contains libraries, a Learning Support Center, modern classrooms, six computer labs, fully equipped audio/visual rooms, specially designed graduate program classrooms, students' lounges, recreational facilities, a cafeteria, and an outdoor courtyard.
+Our students have the key facilities at their disposal that will provide them with all the educational necessities that make for an effective teaching and enjoyable learning environment.